jake314159/SwarmSimulator/readme.md

         - INTER
             Agents are encouraged to share as much of their line of sight with other agents as possible
+        - VORTEX
+            a.k.a.
+Hydrodynamic efficiency, each individual attempts to minimise the energy they use to move about
+        - CONF
+            Individuals attempt to confuse predators by grouping together
+        - COPE
+            Simulation of feeding on copepod plankton

         - M_DESC
             Measures the 'describe' parameters (spread & speed)